taddison/personal-site/content/blog/2018/10/mitigating-service_broker_waitfor_manager-latch-waits/index.md

 ## Service Broker Recap

 SQL Service Broker (SSB) can be used as a messaging system to decouple applications.
-Note that SSB is a complex product and this specific example only covers one way it can be used (or perhaps misued).
+Note that SSB is a complex product and this specific example only covers one way it can be used (or perhaps misused).

 Imagine a website application wants to process a card payment - the website would queue a `process_payment` message (to a SSB queue).
 That SSB queue is monitored by a separate payment application.
 The payment application would receive the `process_payment` message, process the payment, and respond to the website with the result.
 This is an example of a dialog (two-way) conversation.